awsdocs/aws-cdk-guide/v2/home.md

 It's easy to [get set up](getting_started.md) and [write your first CDK app](hello_world.md)\.
 Short code examples are available throughout this Guide in the AWS CDK's supported programming languages: TypeScript, JavaScript, Python, Java, and C\#\.
 Longer examples are available [in our GitHub repository](https://github.com/aws-samples/aws-cdk-examples)\.

 The [AWS CDK Toolkit](cli.md) is a command line tool for interacting with CDK apps\.
-It enables developers to synthesize artifacts such as AWS CloudFormation templates, deploy stacks to development AWS accounts, and diff against a deployed stack to understand the impact of a code change\.
+Developers can use the AWS CDK Toolkit to synthesize artifacts such as AWS CloudFormation templates and to deploy stacks to development AWS accounts\.
+You can also diff against a deployed stack to understand the impact of a code change\.

 The [AWS Construct Library](constructs.md) offers constructs for each AWS service, many with "rich" APIs that provide high\-level abstractions\.
 The aim of the AWS Construct Library is to reduce the complexity and glue logic required when integrating various AWS services to achieve your goals on AWS\.

 **Note**
-There is no charge for using the AWS CDK, but you might incur AWS charges for creating or using AWS [chargeable resources](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#chargeable-resources), such as running Amazon EC2 instances or using Amazon S3 storage\.
+There is no charge for using the AWS CDK, but you might incur AWS charges for creating or using AWS [chargeable resources](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#chargeable-resources)\.
+These might include running Amazon EC2 instances or using Amazon S3 storage\.
 Use the [AWS Pricing Calculator](https://calculator.aws/#/) to estimate charges for the use of various AWS resources\.

 ## The Construct Programming Model<a name="cpm"></a>